Skip to main content

 2. Start the Team runtime.

-3. Use Conversation to state the goal and constraints.
+3. Use Channels, usually # all, to state the goal and constraints.

 4. Let the leader turn agreed work into canonical Kanban tasks.